The Mergers & Acquisitions Review: Mexico

 Outsourcing and subcontracting regimes continue to be important issues to consider in Mexico.
 These kinds of schemes must be carefully analysed and reviewed to determine and ensure compliance with the Federal Labour Law.

-Mexico has undertaken relevant tax reforms in 2019 and 2020.
+Mexico undertook certain relevant tax reforms in 2019 and 2020.
 These include important tax changes that affect international companies that have operations in Mexico.
-The main intent of the reforms has been to strengthen compliance with the existing tax structure and the challenging base erosion profit shifting requirements.
+The main intent of the reforms has been to strengthen compliance with the existing tax structure and to more strictly regulate the challenging base erosion profit shifting requirements.
 Financing structures, tax planning and cross-border transactions should be a main focus for M&A deals to identify, mitigate and minimise risks related to non-deductible payments or additional compliance obligations.

 Relevant to M&A advisers are the items incorporated into the Mexican Tax Code (CFF) under the title 'Disclosure of Reportable Schemes'.
 Under this new regime, tax advisers are obliged to disclose generalised and personalised disclosable schemes to the Tax Administration Service.